 SoulSpark Learning is a 501(c)(3) non-profit dedicated to optimizing the development and well-being of youth and the educators who care for them.

-The criteria for award selection is evidence of holistic and strengths-based educational practices.
 The receiving educator can use the funds at their discretion to develop an idea they are working on in the classroom that is related to the SoulSpark Learning mission.
 In addition to funding, the award includes coaching from the SoulSpark Learning Team to support the BrighT.ED.
 Award recipient(s) in the implementation of their idea.

 Since Ted’s passing in July of 2019 we have raised enough for nearly 4 full scholarships.
 We are grateful for your generous support!

 Passionate + Purposeful, Emotionally intelligent, Agile, Creative & Environmentally connected learners.

 We become what we practice.
 Research shows these practices accelerate growth and create more inclusive communities.

 Have you been told you are “too sensitive,” “too intense,” “ask too many questions” or “move too quickly?”
 We validate outside the box because innovators and transformational leaders need to be able to walk with calm confidence when their ingenious ideas and equity-oriented actions bump up against the familiar and unjust.